 As the term equity is not relevant, the accounting equation for a nonprofit organization is simply restated as shown below

-The term equity is replaced by the term net assets which is sometimes referred to as funds.
+The term equity is replaced by the term net assets which is sometimes referred to as accumulated funds.

 The top of the statement of financial position shows the assets of the organization, property, machinery, fixtures, inventory, accounts receivables, cash etc. The bottom part of the statement of financial position shows how those assets have been funded by liabilities such as supplier credit, bank loans, and by net assets.
-Net assets or funds represents the net income surplus of the organization and is equivalent to the net worth in for-profit business.
+Net assets or accumulated funds represents the net income surplus of the organization and is equivalent to the net worth in a for-profit business.

 |Long term assets||450,000|